Inspiravetion/Capsule.js/README.md

   * Not inteaded for use with DOM nodes

 ###consume(other, mutator, global)
-Consumes all the properties in 'other' that already exist in 'this'.
+Consumes all the properties in ```other``` that already exist in 'this'.
 Allows you to set default values in your code and have them overridden by an init Object without having to explicitely check for their existence.
 ```javascript
   var blade = {